What crisis? Russians keep calm for now as rouble slide gathers pace

 ALL-TIME LOW

-Yet the Russian retail banks Sberbank and VTB 24, a subsidiary of VTB Bank, said that, while they had seen a slight uptick in retail demand for currency-changing services recently, demand was not comparable to the level seen in March.
-Gazprombank said demand for foreign currency was not out of the ordinary.
+Yet the Russian retail banks Sberbank (SBER.MM) and VTB 24, a subsidiary of VTB Bank (VTBR.MM), said that, while they had seen a slight uptick in retail demand for currency-changing services recently, demand was not comparable to the level seen in March.
+Gazprombank GZPRI.RTS said demand for foreign currency was not out of the ordinary.

 Central bank data show that monthly retail demand for foreign currency spiked to about $14 billion in March, twice the level of a year earlier, but had fallen back to average levels by July, the latest period for which data was available.